MicrosoftDocs/SupportArticles-docs/Teams/teams-rooms-and-devices/signed-out-of-teams-android-devices.md

 - Teams panels
 - Teams displays

-If you're a tenant administrator, you can get information about the sign-in state of your devices from the [sign-in logs in the Azure Active Directory portal](/azure/active-directory/reports-monitoring/concept-sign-ins).
-To access these logs, navigate to the Azure Active Directory menu > **Monitoring** > **Sign-in logs**.
+If you're a tenant administrator, you can get information about the sign-in state of your devices from the [sign-in logs in the Microsoft Entra admin center](/azure/active-directory/reports-monitoring/concept-sign-ins).
+To access these logs, navigate to the Microsoft Entra ID menu > **Monitoring** > **Sign-in logs**.

    :::image type="content" source="media/signed-out-of-teams-android-devices/sign-in-log.png" alt-text="Screenshot of a sign-in log with the User sign-ins (non-interactive) tab, the Applications, Status and Resource columns and their entries highlighted.":::